onierstrasz/FAQ/githubPagesFAQ.md

 ## Q How to add the Mastodon link on the author profile?

+Same instructions for Bluesky

 - Add author.mastodon URL to `_config.yml`
 - Add `$mastodon-color : #5e22c5;` to `_sass/_variables.scss`
 - Add `.fa-mastodon,.fa-mastodon-square` to `_sass/_utilities.scss`
 - Add new line to `_includes/author-profile.html`
+- Posssibly update or replace the `_sass/vendor` folder and relevant parts of the `assets` folder.
+(NB: there are some custom assets in `assets/images` -- don't trash those.)

 ---